 Boot Modes 0, 2, 3, 4, 9, 10, and 12 are used to load the Master application code from an external peripheral before branching to the application code.
 This process is different from the process in Boot Modes 1, 7, and 15, where the application code was either already programmed in Flash or loaded into RAM by the emulator.
 If the boot mode selection pins are set to 0000b, the M-Bootloader (running out of M-Boot ROM) will start uploading the Master application code from preselected Parallel GPIO\MUX pins.
-If the boot pins are set to 0010b, the application code will be loaded from the Master Subsystem UARTO, SSI0, or I2C0 peripheral.
+If the boot pins are set to 0010b, the application code will be loaded from the Master Subsystem UARTO,

+SSI0, or I2C0 peripheral.
 (SSI0 and I2C0 are configured to work in Slave mode in this Boot Mode.)
 If the boot pins are set to 0011b, the application code will be loaded from the Master Subsystem CAN interface.
-Furthermore, if the boot pins are set to 0100b, the application code will be loaded through the Master Subsystem CAN interface.
-Furthermore, if the boot pins are set to 1000b, then the application code will be loaded through the SSI0 or I2C0 interface, respectively.
+Furthermore, if the boot pins are set to 0100b, the application code will be loaded through the Master Subsystem Ethernet interface; the IOs used in this Boot Mode are compatible with the F28M35x device.
+If the boot pins are set to 1001b or 1010b, then the application code will be loaded through the SSI0 or I2C0 interface, respectively.
 SSI0 and I2C0 loaders work in Master Mode in this boot mode.
-If the boot pins are set to 1100b, then the application code will be loaded through the SSI0 or I2C0 interface, respectively.
-SSI0 and I2C0 loaders work in Master Mode in this boot mode.
-If the boot pins are set to 1100b, then the application code will be loaded through the SSI0 or I2C0 interface, respectively.
-SSI0 and I2C0 loaders work in Master Mode in this boot mode.
-If the boot pins are set to 1100b, then the application code will be loaded through the SSI0 or I2C0 interface; the IOS used in this Boot Mode are Subsystem Ethernet interface; the IOS used in this Boot mode in this boot mode.
-If the boot pins are set to 1100b, then the application code will be loaded through the Aster Subsystem Ethernet interface; the IOS used in this Boot Mode are F28M35x IOS, which are available only in a BGA package.
+If the boot pins are set to 1100b, then the application code will be loaded through the Master Subsystem Ethernet interface; the IOs used in this Boot Mode are F28M36x IOs, which are available only in a BGA package.